|School||Cardiff School of Planning and Geography|

 |Module Leader||Dr Richard Cowell|

 The lectures will set the context for the module, and introduce blocks of theoretical material which will then be used and applied in workshops and focus group work.
 Engagement with carbon footprint calculation techniques will also feed into the workshops.
-The study visit to CAT will be used to illuminate debates arising in the lectures, and provide a further basis for reflection.
+The study visit to Lammas will be used to illuminate debates arising in the lectures, and provide a further basis for reflection.

-There will be a two hour session each week, supplemented by additional sessions on key topics.
+There will be a two-three hour session each week, supplemented by additional sessions on key topics.
 The scheduling of all sessions will be made clear in advance.
 Handouts will be made available for each session, summarising the material covered and suggesting additional reading.
 Handouts will be posted in advance on Learning Central.
 Powerpoint presentations will accompany most sessions.

 Students must produce a journal which reflects on their own experiences, thoughts, attitudes and feelings about environmentally sustainable behaviour.
 It should include reflections on actual decisions (or indecision) they have faced, and respond to ideas from the taught sessions, the use of the carbon footprint counter, the background reading, and the methodologies used to explore these issues (such as the focus groups).